Simple Adaptive Estimation of Quadratic Functionals in Nonparametric IV Models: Introduction

-Depending on the smoothing properties of the conditional expectation operator $T$, we distinguish between the mildly and severely ill-posed cases.
-For the severely ill-posed case, the minimax optimal convergence rate for estimating $f(h_0)$ is of $(\log n)^{-a}$ order, where $a>0$ depends on the smoothness of the NPIV function $h_0$ and the degree of ill-posedness.
-For the mildly ill-posed case, the optimal convergence rate for estimating $f(h_0)$ exhibits the so-called elbow phenomena: the rate is of order $n^{-1/2}$ for the regular mildly ill-posed case; the rate is of order $n^{-b}$, where $0<b<1/2$ depends on the smoothness of $h_0$, the dimension of $X$ and the degree of ill-posedness.
-As already noticed in \cite{ChenChristensen2017}, the minimax convergence rate for the severely ill-posed case is so slow that even a plug-in sieve NPIV estimator $f(\widehat{h})$ of $f(h_0)$ achieves it, where $\widehat{h}$ is the sieve NPIV estimator of $h_0$.
-However, the plug-in estimator $f(\widehat{h})$ fails to achieve the minimax rate for the mildly ill-posed case.
-Nevertheless, we show that the simple leave-one-out sieve NPIV estimator $\widehat{f}_J$ of $f(h_0)$ is minimax rate-optimal regardless the degree of ill-posedness.
+In this paper, we first propose a simple leave-one-out sieve NPIV estimator $\widehat{f}_J$ for the quadratic functional $f(h_0)$, and establish an upper bound on its convergence rate.
+By choosing the sieve dimension $J$ optimally to balance the squared bias and the variance parts, we show that the resulting convergence rate of $\widehat{f}_J - f(h_0)$ coincides with the lower bound of \cite[Theorem C.1]{ChenChristensen2017}.
+In this sense the estimator $\widehat{f}_J$ is minimax rate-optimal for $f(h_0)$ regardless whether the NPIV model is severely ill-posed or mildly ill-posed.
+In particular, for the severely ill-posed case, the optimal convergence rate is of the order $(\log n)^{-\alpha}$, where $\alpha>0$ depends on the smoothness of the NPIV function $h_0$ and the degree of severe ill-posedness.
+For the mildly ill-posed case, the optimal convergence rate of $\widehat{f}_J - f(h_0)$ exhibits the so-called \emph{elbow phenomena}: the rate is of the parametric order $n^{-1/2}$ for the regular mildly ill-posed case, and is of the order $n^{-\beta}$ for the irregular mildly ill-posed case, where $\beta\in (0,1/2)$ depends on the smoothness of $h_0$, the dimension of $X$ and the degree of mild ill-posedness.

-The minimax optimal rate is achieved by the optimal choice of a key tuning parameter (sieve dimension) $J$ that depends on the unknown smoothness of the NPIV function $h_0$ and the unknown degree of ill-posedness.
-We next propose a data driven choice of the tuning parameter (sieve dimension) $J$ based on Lepski's principle.
-The adaptive, leave-one-out sieve NPIV estimator $\widehat{f}_{\widehat{J}}$ of $f(h_0)$ is shown to attain the minimax optimal rate in the severely ill-posed case and in the regular, mildly ill-posed case, but up to a multiplicative $\sqrt{\log n}$ in the irregular, mildly ill-posed case.
-We note that even for adaptive estimation of a quadratic functional of a unknown density or a regression function from a random sample, \cite{efromovich1996} shown that the extra $\sqrt{\log n}$ factor is the necessary price to pay for adaptation to the unknown smoothness of the function.
+The minimax optimal estimation rate of $\widehat{f}_J - f(h_0)$ is achieved by the optimal choice of the sieve dimension $J$ (a key tuning parameter) that depends on the unknown smoothness of $h_0$ and the unknown degree of ill-posedness.
+We next propose a data driven choice $\widehat{J}$ of the sieve dimension based on a modified Lepski method.\footnote{See \cite{Lepski90}, \cite{lepski1997} and \cite*{lepski1997optimal} for detailed descriptions of the original Lepski principle.} The modification is needed to account for the estimation of the unknown degree of ill-posedness.
+The adaptive, leave-one-out sieve NPIV estimator $\widehat{f}_{\widehat{J}}$ of $f(h_0)$ is shown to attain the minimax optimal rate in the severely ill-posed case and in the regular mildly ill-posed case, but up to a multiplicative $\sqrt{\log n}$ in the irregular mildly ill-posed case.
+We note that even for adaptive estimation of a quadratic functional of a direct regression in a Gaussian white noise model, \cite{efromovich1996} already shown that the extra $\sqrt{\log n}$ factor is the necessary price to pay for adaptation to the unknown smoothness of the regression function.